UoB-HPC/hpc-course-getting-started/1_Connecting_to_BlueCrystal.md

 For example, you can achieve this using [a VSCode plugin](https://marketplace.visualstudio.com/items?itemName=rafaelmaiolla.remote-vscode) or [the `scp://` scheme in Vim](http://vim.wikia.com/wiki/Editing_remote_files_via_scp_in_vim).

 Finally, you can use a terminal editor on BlueCrystal.
-Emacs, Vim, and nano are available, among other.
+Emacs, Vim, and nano are available, among others.
 If you decide to use Vim and you haven't used it before, you can greatly improve the default configuration; see [amix's basic vimrc](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim) for a good starting point or [Will Price's vim configuration](https://github.com/willprice/dotfiles/tree/master/vim/.vim) for a more advanced setup.
 Emacs has more sensible defaults, so you may find that it needs less tweaking.
 Using nano on anything else than a temporary basis or in emergencies is controversial...